robynlm/aurel/_sources/source/advice.rst.txt

 Jupyter notebook
 ++++++++++++++++

-If you want to use aurel in a jupyter notebook, add your virtual environment as a Jupyter kernel
+If you want to use aurel in a jupyter notebook, while your environment is active, add your virtual environment as a Jupyter kernel

 .. code-block:: bash